karimknaebel/surge/README.md

 ## Neighborhood Attention Decoder (NAD) Module

 The [NAD](src/surge/modules/heads/nad.py) is implemented as a reusable PyTorch module.
-It is intentionally self-contained, so you can be copy it into your project as a single file without pulling in the rest of SurGe.
+It is intentionally self-contained, so you can copy it into your project as a single file without pulling in the rest of SurGe.

 ## ⚖️ License